More about: Lisbon in 1 Day: everything you need to know

 This spectacular 52-metre-high construction was erected in 1960 to commemorate the 500th anniversary of the death of Henry the Navigator and as a tribute to all the adventurers and discoverers who marked the history of Portugal.

-The ground on which the building stands is also part of the complex, as it features a map of the world showing the voyages and expeditions of the most famous explorers who set sail from Portugal.
-Located on the banks of the Tagus River, this monument is well worth stopping to admire for a few minutes before moving on to the last stop on our itinerary.
+The ground on which the building stands is also part of the complex, as it features a world map showing the voyages and expeditions of the most famous explorers who set sail from Portugal.
+Located on the banks of the Tagus River, this monument is worth stopping for a few minutes to admire before heading to the last stop on our itinerary.

 End the day at the Tower of Belém

-To finish off our day in Lisbon, we will visit another of the city's main symbols, the Belém Tower.
+To end our day in Lisbon, we will visit another of the city's main symbols, the Belém Tower.
 Despite its apparent simplicity, this small fort was also declared a World Heritage Site.
-It is contemporary with the Jerónimos Monastery and was built by order of King Manuel I to serve as a fort and lighthouse.
+It is contemporary with the Jerónimos Monastery and was commissioned by King Manuel I to serve as a fort and lighthouse.

 Tips for visiting Lisbon in one day